UKGarage Chronicle at Wembley Arena

 Mercury Prize winner Ms Dynamite was billed as the final and headline act but her performance was nothing compared to Artful Dodger who absolutely stole the night.
 Once Mark Hill and Pete Devereux began, there was simply no stopping them.
 It’s hard to forget how many huge hits they had: Re-Rewind, Moving Too Fast, Please Don’t Turn Me On.

 Addressing the fans ‘When I say enter you say selector,’ the crowd went wild.
 They kept themselves relevant by including mixes of Sigma’s Nobody to Love.
 The audience couldn’t get enough of them whilst they performed a smashing 20 minute set.
 And with a mix of R Kelly’s Bump and Grind to finish, they proved they can hold their own despite at times merely grunting over songs.

 Although all the acts that performed are no doubt talented, their day has been and gone.
 It’s evident that one big hit isn’t enough to keep an audience entertained.
 Only Artful Dodger showed true professionalism and the potential to make it in today’s industry, but perhaps that’s because they were the only act with more than one hit.

 The 90s fashion is back but perhaps the music should stay there; there’s a reason the garage era didn’t last long.

 Photo: UKG / Butterfly Photo

-For further information about Artful Dodger and future events visit here.
+For further information and future events visit Artful Dodger’s website here.

 Watch the video for Please Don’t Turn Me On here: